geneontology/go-hosted-wiki/README.md

 # Restoring wikk

-This is to test the wiki dumps from the hosting service.
+This is to test the mediawiki dumps from the hosting service.

 ## Preparation
   - Download wiki dump and untar it